 Ic=WcompetitionWalone

 where Walone and Wcompetition are the least-square mean of a trait without and with competition, respectively.
 Mean effects were estimated with the lsmean function of the lmerTest package (Kuznetsova et al. 2016).
-The lower Ic, the more sensitive to competition the accession is.
+The lower Ic, the more sensitive to competition the species or the geographic group is.

 Finally, in C. bursa-pastoris, we tested whether the area x treatment interaction could be explained by differences in genetic diversity among populations, with the prediction that the effect of competition should be more severe in low polymorphic populations.
 To do so, we ran a simple linear model with block and mean pairwise nucleotide differences (π), as fixed effects, π replacing the area effect.
 As each population is represented by its genetic diversity we did not include populations as random effect in this model.
 The five accessions from central Asia were not included in this analysis because we lack genetic data for them.
+The R script used for analysis and plotting is provided as a supplementary file.

 Results